chak-eeb/javascript-drum/clockjs/README.md

   for the minutes and hours hands not to jump by a whole minute and a whole hour we add secondsRatio to the getMinutes and minutesRatio to the getHours.

+  Learn about setRotation and setProperty. create a property "rotation" to apply on our elements. create setRotation function to run it on each hand. at the end we run the function "setClock" that we passed to setInterval().